shawlycode/shawlycode/README.md

 - 👋 Hi, I’m @shawlycode
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently on react
 - 💞️ I’m looking to collaborate on a project that will build my experience and sharpened my skills.
 - 📫 How to reach me kutinaorlando@gmail.com